RebootJeff/rebootjeff.github.io/source/_posts/2014-05-28-dev-job-search-tips-from-the-coding-interview-guru.markdown

 - Your performance is evaluated relative to other candidates (so you're not just being judged based on fixed benchmarks).
 - Resumes are barely read.
 You must make yours easy to skim within 15 seconds.
 - Unless it's a warm-up question, you are not expected to get the solution right away.
-- Employers judge your GitHub and public repos based on coding style [(do you violate any major no-nos?)](https://github.com/airbnb/javascript) and use of [design patterns](http://addyosmani.com/resources/essentialjsdesignpatterns/book/).
+- Employers judge your GitHub and public repos based on coding style ([do you violate any major no-nos?](https://github.com/airbnb/javascript)) and use of [design patterns](http://addyosmani.com/resources/essentialjsdesignpatterns/book/).
 They don't have much time to judge app architecture.
-  - *My 2 Cents:* But I would like to add that there is time to judge your use of a framework.
+  - *My 2 Cents:* Perhaps this falls under "design patterns", but I would like to add that there is time to judge your use of a framework.
 If the employer is familiar with the frameworks you used, they will notice when you fail to follow the framework's more important conventions.
 For example, for AngularJS apps, I will notice if you put too much logic in the views, if you abuse $rootScope (which is akin to relying on global scope variables as a crutch), if you create bloated controllers, if you lack services/factories/providers, etc. I will be extra happy if I see you use multiple modules, if I see tests, if I see usage of Angular best practices, etc.
 - Only the interviewer knows how well you did in the interview.
 You may think you aced it.
 You may think you bombed it.
 [But you don't really know](http://www.technologywoman.com/2011/03/31/why-your-interview-performance-is-impossible-to-judge/).

-{% blockquote --Gayle McDowell %}
+{% blockquote --Gayle L. McDowell %}
 When I was at Google, I referred a number of candidates, and ran a little (informal) experiment.
 How well could people judge their performance?
 After each candidate completed their interview, I’d ask them how they did.
 Then, I’d look up their actual performance.
 And guess what?
 There was no correlation.
 None.
 Zip.
 Zero.
 Zilch.
 {% endblockquote %}